 When can I access my savings?

-Although Pension Plans and EPSVs are designed for retirement, as of 1 January 2015 you can access your savings if your Pension Plan is more than ten years old.
-Plans opened prior to this date may be accessed from 1 January 2025, including their returns.
+Although pension plans and EPSVs are designed for retirement, as of 1 January 2015 you can access your savings if your pension plan is more than ten years old.
+Plans subscribed before that date may be accessed from 1 January 2025, including their returns.

-In addition, all Pension Plans and EPSV accounts cover a range of contingencies, such as serious illness of the unit holder or family members, unemployment, disability or dependency.
+All pension plans and EPSVs also have a range of contingencies that allow access to the savings, such as serious illness of the unit holder or family members, unemployment, disability or dependency.

 How can I receive my savings when I retire?

 There are various ways.
-You can receive your savings as capital or income, in the form of regular income or as guaranteed income.
-Guaranteed income assures you an interest rate based on actuarial calculations.
-You can also choose a combination of capital and regular income.
+You can receive your savings as a lump sum, as a regular income or as a guaranteed income.
+A guaranteed income assures you an interest rate based on actuarial calculations.
+You can also choose a combination of lump sum and regular income.

 Can I change my decision about how to receive my savings?